apache/incubator-knox/books/0.3.0/config_kerberos.md

 Update `core-site.xml` and add the following lines towards the end of the file.

-Please replace FQDN_OF_KNOX_HOST with right value in your cluster.
+Replace FQDN_OF_KNOX_HOST with right value in your cluster.
 You could use * for local developer testing if Knox host does not have static IP.

     <property>